Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 The `startAdvertising` function starts broadcasting advertisement and scan response packets.
 The function is also used to configure discoverable and connectable modes.

-The `advertisementData` and `scanResponseData` contain one or more properties corresponding to the [Bluetooth Advertisement Data Types](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile):
+The `advertisingData` and `scanResponseData` contain one or more properties corresponding to the [Bluetooth Advertisement Data Types](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile):

 | Property | Type | Description |
 | --- | --- | :--- |